Leander-D14/Dual-IMU-Haptic-Monitor-for-Genu-Recurvatum/README.md

 A significant hardware limitation when using multiple identical I2C sensors is the address conflict; by default, MPU6050 sensors share the exact same I2C address (0x68).
 In this design, this problem is elegantly solved by integrating the PCA9548A I2C multiplexer at address 0x70.
 Through a custom `tcaSelect(uint8_t i)` firmware function, this chip acts as a high-speed digital switch.
 By opening specific hardware channels sequentially, the microcontroller communicates targetedly at full speed (400kHz) with the upper thigh IMU on channel 3 and the lower calf IMU on channel 0.
 The DRV2605L haptic driver communicates directly on the I2C bus at address 0x5A, independently of the multiplexer.

-The wiring for this configuration, with is shown below:
+The wiring for this configuration is shown below:

 1. Arduino
 2. 2x MPU6050 IMU